Best Savings Account In Germany For Expats

 Comdirect is the online bank from Commerzbank.
 It was founded in 1994, and it is very popular among Germans.
 It is the third-largest direct bank in Germany and offers all standard banking services, including checking, savings and securities accounts, and loans.

 With the change of interest policies and rising interest rates, comdirect offers a highly competitive savings account for new comdirect customers.
-Its Tagesgeldkonto is among the highest paid in Germany, and it is fixed for at least 3 months.
+Its Tagesgeldkonto is among the highest paid in Germany.
 Another advantage is the quarterly interest payment, which enables you to benefit from compound interest.

 Comdirect Tagesgeldkonto Benefits: